 This content builds trust and credibility.
 If they can’t find it, they might abandon their cart.
 The solution?
 Use the bullets above and add that content to your site.
 Remember to ask:

+Slow loading times cause frustration.
+Frustration kills conversions.
 In eCommerce, attention spans are milliseconds long.
-You’ve worked hard to rank on the first page of Google and people are rewarding your efforts with clicks.
+You’ve worked hard to rank on the first page of Google and shoppers are rewarding your efforts with clicks.
 But if your content takes too long to load, they will go elsewhere.
-Slow loading times cause frustration.
-Frustration kills conversions.

 The best way to eliminate this eCommerce pain point?
 Make your website faster.
 Fast load times make people (and Google) happy.
 Fast site = good user experience = higher conversions.

 Time is money and a customer’s time is precious.
 In many cases, not everyone is ready to create an account with you.
 They might want to test the water with a single purchase before jumping in or they may need something in a hurry and may not have the time it takes to create a full account.
 Forcing a customer to create an account before they can make a purchase is often discouraging.
 Especially if your CTA (call to action) button says ‘buy now’ but instead of taking them to check out, it asks them to create an account.
 That ‘buy now’ button is somewhat misleading and paying customers do not take kindly to being misled.

 The real question becomes: “Is a new customer account more important than a first-time sale?”

 The answer is almost always NO, but don’t worry!
 You can still acquire their basic information via guest checkout.

 If gaining a new customer account is still your goal, you can always ask them to create an account on the ‘Thank You’ page after they complete their purchase.
 You can use this script verbatim:

 “Thanks for your order!
 We’ll let you know when it’s on the way.
 If you make an account we can save your shipping and card information, which will make your next purchase more convenient.”